-In the original study, the word blindness suggestion effect was observed in highly hypnotisable individuals (henceforth HHIs) only, and was remarkable in its allencompassing effect on indices of Stroop task performance.
-In numerous subsequent studies Raz and colleagues have shown that the suggestion effect on interference is replicable, although the effect on facilitation less so (Raz et al., 2003; Raz et al., 2007; Raz & Campbell, 2011) and that the effect is observable in low hypnotisable individuals (LHIs) indicating a greater utility for (post)hypnotic suggestions in research and in psychological and medical interventions, since HHIs represent only a small proportion of the population (Raz & Campbell, 2011).
+In the original study, the word blindness suggestion effect was observed in highly hypnotizable individuals (henceforth HHIs) only and was remarkable in its all-encompassing effect on indices of Stroop task performance.
+In numerous subsequent studies, Raz et al. have shown that the suggestion effect on interference is replicable, although the effect on facilitation less so (Raz et al., 2003, 2007; Raz and Campbell, 2011) and that the effect is observable in LHIs indicating a greater utility for (post)hypnotic suggestions in research and in psychological and medical interventions, since HHIs represent only a small proportion of the population (Raz and Campbell, 2011).
 However, the effect of the suggestion was much reduced in LHIs, being about half that observed in HHIs.
-Here we explore the influence of oxytocin on the word blindness post-hypnotic suggestion in medium hypnotizable individuals (MHIs).
-Showing an enhanced effect of oxytocin inhalation on this particular suggestion would be of use not only in psychological and medical interventions, but also for gaining a better understanding of the cognitive and biological substrates underlying normal and impaired psychological functions.
+Here, we explore the influence of oxytocin on the word blindness post-hypnotic suggestion in MHIs.
+Showing an enhanced effect of oxytocin inhalation on this particular suggestion would be of use not only in psychological and medical interventions but also for gaining a better understanding of the cognitive and biological substrates underlying normal and impaired psychological functions.

 Other authors have also shown an effect on the word blindness suggestion on Stroop task performance.
-In a recent study, Parris et al. (2012) have shown that the effect of the word blindness suggestion is more likely when response-stimulus interval is short (500ms) compared to the interval used by Raz and colleagues (3500ms).
+In a recent study, Parris et al. (2012) have shown that the effect of the word blindness suggestion is more likely when response-stimulus interval (RSI) is short (500 ms) compared with the interval used by Raz et al. (3500 ms).
 The implication here is that the suggestion is re-implemented on every trial.
 When time between re-implementations is too long, activation of the suggestion cannot be sustained.
 Hence, the ability to sustain the representation of the suggestion in memory is key to the successful application of the suggestion.
-In the present study we utilized the short RSI only to increase the likelihood of observing an effect on performance in both conditions.
+In this study, we utilized the short RSI only to increase the likelihood of observing an effect on performance in both conditions.
 It was expected that there would be a word blindness suggestion effect in the placebo condition and that this effect would be enhanced by the inhalation of oxytocin.
 However, to foreshadow the results, despite the use of the shorter RSI, the reduction in interference observed in the placebo condition was not observed after oxytocin inhalation.